María Suárez Toro,

 under a different leadership that promotes shared lived experiences

-where the memories, skills and imagination
+where the memories, skills, and imagination

-in ways of the waters, also leads.
+In ways of the waters, it also leads.

 equalizing opportunity context